-The Tanjung National Park encompassing an area of 415,040 hectares is home to many species of animals such as gibbons, sun bears, wild boars macaques and Sambar deer.
-It also includes species of reptiles, pythons, insect and birds.
-The Pondok Ambung Tropical Forest Research Station is a centre of attraction for those interested in studying wild species found in the park.
-It is a perfect place for ecotourism, and a non-stop destination to enjoy multi-day boat tours.Photo Credit: Creative Commons/Harri
+The Tanjung National Park encompassing an area of 415,040 hectares, is home to many animals such as gibbons, sun bears, wild boars, macaques and sambar deer.
+It also includes species of reptiles, pythons, insects and birds.

 The Derawan Islands are positioned in the Sulawesi Sea on the coastal shelf of East Kalimantan.
-They incorporate Derawan, Sangalaki, Kakaban, Maratua, Panjang, and Samama Island as well as submerged reefs and islets.
-These islands are habitat of 872 species of reef fishes, and 507 species of coral and invertebrates.
-The islands of Derawan offer an ideal climate for preserving protected species such as 5 giants clam species, 2 sea turtles and coconut crab.
-There are a number of resorts on the Derawan Islands, where tourists hangout for a long time.
+They incorporate Derawan, Sangalaki, Kakaban, Maratua, Panjang, Samama Island, submerged reefs and islets.
+These islands are the habitat of 872 species of reef fishes and 507 species of coral and invertebrates.

-Pontianak, the capital of West Kalimantan, an Indonesian Province, is a medium size industrial city occupying an area of 107.82 km² in the delta of the Kapuas River.
+Pontianak, the capital of West Kalimantan, an Indonesian Province, is an industrial city occupying an area of 107.82km² in the delta of the Kapuas River.
 Because of its unique location on the equator, the city is known as the Kota Khatulistiwa (Equator City).
-Amongst the tourist attractions include, The Mujahiddin Mosque, which is the biggest mosque in the province, built in 1771 by Sultan Syarif Abdurrahman.
+Amongst the tourist attractions include, The Mujahidin Mosque, which is the biggest mosque in the province.
 Close to the mosque lies the Sultan Palace of Khadariyah, the monument constructed in the Portuguese style.
-The Equator Monument is a landmark, 3 kilometres North of Pontianak city, towards the Pinyuh River.

-Balikpapan, a seaport city is situated in the East Kalimantan province.
+Balikpapan, a seaport city, in the East Kalimantan province.
 Well-known for its timber, mining, and petroleum products, this is a resource-rich region.
-The city is famous for its two harbours, Semayang and Kariangau (a ferry harbour) that are great means of transportation.
-Balikpapan is well served by the Sepinggan International Airport, which caters millions of passengers.
-With its ever-growing infrastructure, the city is ready to offer incomparable magnetism.
-The Balikpapan Plaza shopping complex located at the Jalan Ahmad Yani and the Jalan Sudirman are amongst the famous tourist spots.
-To add much fun to your touring experience, you can travel by cruise to the Sungai Mahajam as well in the extremely scenic Apokayan Highlands.
+The city is famous for its two harbours, Semayang and Kariangau (a ferry harbour) that are excellent means of transportation.

-The Kutai National Park is a small section of the earlier Kutai Game Reserve, which has been preserved since 1970s.
-It is situated in East Kalimantan province and extents over an area of 2,000 km².
+The Kutai National Park is a small section of the earlier Kutai Game Reserve, preserved since 1970s.
+It is situated in East Kalimantan province and extends over an area of 2,000km².
 This lowland national park was established in 1982, but massive Borneo fires engulfed almost 60% of the forest.
-It has 958 species of flora, 300 species of birds and 90 species of mammals these days.
-There are over 2,000 orangutans inhabiting the park.
+It has 958 species of flora, 300 species of birds and 90 species of mammals.
+Over 2,000 orangutans are inhabiting the park.

 Samarinda lies on the bank of the Mahakam River.
-It is the capital of East Kalimantan, the Indonesian Province, on the Borneo Island.
-The city is well-known for its traditional food amplang, as well as the cloth sarung samarinda.
-Amongst the tourist spots, include the Mesjid Raya Darussalam mosque, which is ideally dominated by spectacular view of waterfront.
-The Samarinda Islamic Centre stands like a symbol of Samarinda, a perfect place to get a holy experience.Photo Credit: Creative Commons/Zwiadowca21
+It is the capital of East Kalimantan, the Indonesian Province, on Borneo Island.
+The city is well-known for its traditional food amplang, as well as the cloth sarung Samarinda.